NGWA has developed this series of information briefs on issues as they relate to groundwater.

 Groundwater and Agriculture

-of surface water to meet their agricultural demands, so groundwater is extracted to compensate for the difference.
-In the United States, about 65% of groundwater withdrawals are for agricultural irrigation, which averages an estimated 50 billion
+supplies of surface water to meet their agricultural demands, so groundwater is extracted to compensate for the difference.
+In the United States, about 65 percent of groundwater withdrawals are for agricultural irrigation, which averages an estimated

 Groundwater and Drinking Water

-agricultural processes of production and waste treatment.
+and agricultural processes of production and waste treatment.
 The use of groundwater as a safe source of water supply has enabled communities to exist in locations without access to streams, lakes, or reservoirs.
-With increased population and economic
+With increased population

 Groundwater and Energy